Scott Harvey

 Scott Harvey (born May 30, 1978) is an American amateur golfer.

+Career

 In 2014, he won the U.S. Mid-Amateur, defeating Brad Nurski, 6 and 5, in the 36-hole championship match.
-Harvey won the 2015 South American Amateur in Peru, finishing with a two shot margin of victory.
 His win in the U.S. Mid-Amateur resulted in an invitation to the 2015 Masters Tournament, his first major championship, where he was cut after the second round after shooting 76-81, with a total score of +13.

+Harvey also won the 2015 South American Amateur in Peru, finishing with a two shot margin of victory.